Use the netsh trace command to capture communication activities between the user terminal and the NES server, while performing the action that fails.

 - If the enrollment terminal cannot retrieve the certificates, log into the Nymi Band Application.

 - Wait about a minute and then from the command prompt on both the user terminal and the NES server, type:

 netsh trace stopThe netsh command records the command line output into the filename that you specified with the tracefile option in the current directory.

 - Optional, to convert the output file to a text file, type the following command:

 netsh trace convert input=filename.etlThe command creates a text file with the same name as the .etl file in the current directory.

-- Analyze the output to determine the commuication path between components.
+- Use an application such as WireShark to analyze the output to determine the communication path between components.